 The station sits approximately 125 m (420 ft) above sea level in the small community of Emerald Lake Hills, which is in the heart of the San Francisco bay area in northern California.
 We are sandwiched between the busy bayside town of Redwood City and the peaceful foothills town of Woodside, which is a few miles west of Palo Alto on the eastern flank of the Santa Cruz mountains.
 The SF bay area is famous for its microclimates and here is no exception.
-Sitting towards the top of the Emerald Hills canyon, we experience milder winter nights than the valley floor and a degree of protection from the prevailing westerly winds.
-Fog is far less common here than for our neighbours on the Pacific coast and near the Golden Gate, and summer maxima are often 10-15 C (15-30 F) higher.
+Sitting towards the top of the Emerald Hills canyon, we experience milder winter nights than the valleys on either side, and a degree of protection from the prevailing westerly winds.
+Summer fog is far less common here than for our neighbours on the Pacific coast and near the Golden Gate, and summer maxima are often 10-15 C (15-30 F) higher.

 Station coordinates: approx 37.470, -122.265

 The weather station is a wireless Davis VP2 (2020 model) with a WeatherLink Live (WLL) module for data transmission and relay.
 The website is powered by data uploads from Cumulus software, which is running on a local home server (an old Windows 10 machine).
 Cumulus reads data from WLL and uploads it to the web server.